ti-cortex-m4/demo-java-reactive-streams-old/src/main/java/demo/reactivestreams/part2/readme.md

 ```

-The following code sample demonstrates an asynchronous Subscriber that _pulls_ items one by one.
+The following class demonstrates an asynchronous Subscriber that _pulls_ items one by one.
 As the asynchronous Publisher mentioned earlier, this asynchronous Subscriber processes events in different threads than they were received.

 ```java